ldmitch/ldmitch.dev/content/posts/cloudflare-with-vultr/index.md

     - I already have a tunnel setup on this server, so my client IP address (the "FROM" column) isn't shown here, but yours should be.
-- Returning now to "Install and run connectors" page of the tunnel configuration in Cloudflare, choose either Debian or RedHat depending on what your VPS operating system is based on.
+- Returning now to the "Install and run connectors" page of the tunnel configuration in Cloudflare, choose either Debian or RedHat depending on what your VPS operating system is based on.
-- Select "64-bit" as your architecture, then copy the command labeled for "If you don't have cloudflared installed on your machine".
+- Select "64-bit" as your architecture, then copy the command under the label:
+  "If you don't have cloudflared installed on your machine".
 - Paste the copied command into your terminal with the active SSH connection, and wait for it to finish.
 - Return to the tunnel page in your browser, and you should see a new entry